Vaufreyd/RGBDSyncSDK/README.md

 The RGBD Sync SDK has been used to record the [MobileRGBD corpus](http://MobileRGBD.inrialpes.fr/).
 It is available for people who want to work on this corpus, and anyone who need to use it within the term of the LICENSE.

+## Content

+First this repository contains submodules:
++ [_DataManagement_](https://github.com/Vaufreyd/DataManagement): provide classes to handle all data (timestamped files, video fiels, etc.)
++ [_Drawing_](https://github.com/Vaufreyd/Drawing): classes to draw in OpenCV cv::Mat all data from the corpus.
+All these classes will resize draws to feat available space.
++ [_Map_](https://github.com/Vaufreyd/Map): dedicated to simple maps build with wall segments.
++ [_Omiscid_](https://github.com/Vaufreyd/Omiscid): Omiscid 3.0b, codename Yggdrasil is a miidleware.
+We only used here its system abstraction layer and its JSON (de)serialization.

+On can also find subfolders:
++ _Kinect_: All classes dedicated to Kinect2.
+Under Windows, there will be classes to read, to record and/or to process data.
+Under Linux, everything is define to read Kinect2 data from MobileRGBD recordings.
++ **_GenerateVideoFromRecords_**: an example to show how to synchronously read data from the corpus and generate a (composite) mp4 video.

 ## Cloning

 As we used submodules in our project, in order to clone this repo, you must ask git to work recursively: